 - Vanilla: I use pure vanilla extract or pure vanilla paste when available, but a good vanilla essence (artificially flavored) also works.

-- Salt: I like to use kosher salt when baking.
+- Salt: I like using kosher salt or fine sea salt when baking.
 But regular table salt works just fine.

-- Almond extract: it's optional and I usually add it unless the flavor of cookies I'm using does not seem to pair well like mint Oreos.
+- Almond extract: it's optional, and I usually add it unless the flavor of cookies I'm using does not seem to pair well, like mint Oreos.

-Tips to make this cake
+How to make Oreo pound cake

-How to glaze this pound cake
+How to glaze an Oreo bundt cake

 - Chocolate topping: since this is not a chocolate cake but a white cake with chopped chocolate cookies, you might want to add an extra dose of chocolate flavor.
 I hear you.
-My two favorites are this milk chocolate glaze, and the popular chocolate ganache glaze.
+My two favorites are this milk chocolate glaze and the popular chocolate ganache glaze.

 - Crunchy exterior: add the chopped Oreos while the glaze is wet so they will stick to it as it dries.